-Students must complete a minimum of 12 credit hours with a minimum Grade Point Average (GPA) of 2.0 (C) average or better.
-All courses in the major must be passed with a grade of 'C' or better.
-Six (6) of the last 12 credits must be earned at Southwestern before the Certificate of Completion Network Administration is awarded.
+Students must complete a minimum of 90 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+All courses in this program must be completed with a grade of 'C' or better.
+Twenty-four (24) credits must be completed at Southwestern before the AAS Culinary Arts degree is awarded.
+Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).